 Right around the halfway mark, you’ll get some respite as the trail levels out.
 There are a bunch of prayer wheels near the Taktsang Cafeteria, and I urge you to spend some time here – take in the peace and tranquility of the moment before you start your final push towards the top.
 Some people just come up to this mark and return as the views of the monastery are pretty stunning!

 Pro Travel Tip: If you prefer traveling solo, this article will help you plan a solo trip to Bhutan.

 But, do know that the second half of the climb is relatively more comfortable.
 The trail is not as steep and gets less monotonous, especially as you near the monastery.
 In my opinion, the best view of the hike is at the point where you overlook the monastery.
 It is also the place of the iconic photo you can see across the internet of the monastery.

 From this point on, you’ll be walking down a stone staircase.
 After crossing a bridge covered in prayer flags, you’ll have to make a slightly strenuous climb up to the monastery.

 Once at the Tiger’s Nest Monastery, your guide will take you on a tour of the temples.
-Backpacks, photography equipment, and shoes are not allowed inside of the monastery.
-These will need to be left with security staff located just outside of the monastery walls.
+Backpacks, photography equipment, and shoes are not allowed inside the monastery.
+These you will need to leave with security staff located just outside of the monastery walls.

 After your tour of the Tiger’s Nest, you will hike back the way you came.